May/2019

 - Complete at home, school approved curriculum materials and attend one of the online webinars (4 will be offered throughout the school year)

-- Complete at home, school approved curriculum materials and attend one of the in-person sessions (2 will be offered throughout the school year)
+- Complete at home, school approved curriculum materials and attend one of the live sessions (2 will be offered throughout the school year)

 - Enroll in a CWCS in-person or online 5 credit Health class where the CHYA requirements will be integrated with the health course material.